Learnmore-smart/RateMinistere/README.md

 ## Known Issues and TODOs

 ### High Priority
+- **Users can't delete their comments**: Critical functionality bug preventing users from managing their own content.
+- **UI is very unfriendly with all colors**: Poor color scheme and design makes the interface difficult to use.
+- **Home page is not professional**: The main landing page lacks a professional appearance and user experience.
 - **ESLint Warnings**: Many React Hook dependency warnings need to be fixed for better performance and to avoid potential bugs.
 - **Image Optimization**: Replace `<img>` tags with Next.js `<Image>` component for better performance.
 - **Environment Variables**: Ensure all sensitive data is properly secured and not hardcoded.